 When the 4.4W.2 firmware version began rolling out a few days ago, it became possible to swipe down on the top-most card to show an unobstructed view of your favorite watch face.
 This still left Wear with the irksome tendency to put a card preview back on top when a new notification came in.
 Not only did the W.2 update give us the ability to hide that card, but there's also an option to keep new cards from getting in the way.
+Now, if you disable "Card Preview," notification cards will be hidden when the watch screen dims and after it wakes up.
+New notifications will still appear in their full form for a couple of seconds, but they will will not leave any trace afterwards, so that your watch can get back to looking like an actual watch.
 Read More

 Google is keeping a tight grip on Android as it expands the operating system out to watches, TVs, and automobiles.
 To understand this, take a look at the existing Wear watches on the market.
 Aside from shape and specs, the software experience is the same across devices.
 This may change in the future.
 A Google executive has told Re/code that the company plans to loosen its restrictions over time.
 Read More